Local rapper JayDaYoungan shot and killed in Bogalusa

-BOGALUSA, La. — Local rapper Javorious "JayDaYoungan" Scott was shot and killed in Bogalusa Wednesday night, according to authorities.
+BOGALUSA, La. — Local rapper Javorious "JayDaYoungan" Scott was shot and killed in Bogalusa Wednesday night, according to Bogalusa Police.

 The 22-year-old, known for his singles '23 Island', 'Elimination' and 'Opps', was shot multiple times, according to Bogalusa police.